jm961/DevPath/src/pages/terms.md

 BY ACCESSING OR USING OUR PLATFORM, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO BE BOUND BY THESE TERMS.
 IF YOU DO NOT ACCEPT THESE TERMS, YOU MUST NOT USE OUR SERVICES.

 Thank you for choosing DevPath.
 These terms outline the guidelines and conditions for using our platform, including our website, tools, resources, and all related services (collectively referred to as the "Platform").
-Should you have any inquiries or feedback about these terms, feel free to reach out to us at jeanmicheleid@gmail.com.
+Should you have any inquiries or feedback about these terms, feel free to reach out to us at contact@devpath.sh.

 These Terms of Service (the "Agreement") constitute a legally binding agreement between you (the user) and DevPath.
 By accessing or using our Platform in any capacity, you confirm your acceptance of this Agreement.
 This Agreement remains valid for the duration of your use of our Platform and incorporates our Privacy Policy and any other referenced policies.